Argentina Data Privacy

 Where will customer content be stored?

 AWS data centers are built in clusters in various countries around the world.
 We refer to each of our data center clusters in a given country as a "Region."
-Customers have access to 18 AWS Regions around the globe.

 Customers can replicate and back up content in more than one Region, but AWS does not move customer content outside of the customer’s chosen Region(s), except to provide services as requested by customers or comply with applicable law.